planck-repl/planck/site/src/scripts.md

 ## Scripts

 <img width="100" align="right" style="margin: 0ex 1em" src="img/scripts.jpg">
 Planck can be used to run scripts written in ClojureScript.
-Planck and JavaScriptCore is fast to start up, and the ClojureScript reader and compiler have been optimized for bootstrapped mode, making this a perfectly feasible approach.
+Planck and JavaScriptCore are fast to start up, and the ClojureScript reader and compiler have been optimized for bootstrapped mode, making this a perfectly feasible approach.
 It makes for a great alternative for shell scripts written in, say, Bash.

 Perhaps the simplest way to execute a script with Planck is to create a file and to use `planck` to run it.
 For example, say you have `foo.cljs` with